remidinishanth/distributed_systems/networking/basics_5_layer.md

 number.
 The word ephemeral means “short-lived” and is used because the life of a client is normally short.
 An ephemeral port number is recommended to be greater than 1023 for some client/server programs to work properly.
+* The server process must also define itself with a port number.
+This port number, however, cannot be chosen randomly.
+If the computer at the server site runs a server process and assigns a random number as the port number, the process at the client site that wants to access that server and use its services will not know the port number.
+TCP/ IP has decided to use universal port numbers for servers; these are called well-known port numbers.
+Every client process knows the well-known port number of the corresponding server process.

 </details>